 How is a dental implant placed?

-Implants are generally a three-step journey and, depending on your case, the final step can go one of two ways.
-For single tooth replacements, your implant will have a full crown placed over it, for multiple missing teeth a bridge will be placed.
+Implants are generally a three-step journey.
+Depending on your case, the final step can go one of two ways.
+For single tooth replacements, your implant will have a full crown placed over it, and for multiple missing teeth, a bridge will be placed.

-Step One: The implant is surgically buried flush with the bone, under the gum.
+The implant is surgically buried flush with the bone, under the gum.
 This protects the implant from any force as it heals.

 Why should I have a tooth replaced?

-If a tooth is lost, it not only negatively impacts the position which has been left vacant, it also affects the tooth (and effectively the bone) opposite as it has essentially lost its “partner”.
+If a tooth or teeth are lost, it not only negatively impacts the position which has been left vacant, it also affects the tooth (and bone) opposite as it has essentially lost its “partner”.
 This loss of stimulation causes a 25% decrease in bone width during the first year, and an overall decrease of 4mm in height over the following years.

 What are the advantages of dental implants?

-• Implants are permanent
+- Implants are permanent

-• They are fixed and replace the need for a removable denture
+- They are fixed and replace the need for a removable denture

-• You can replace one or more of your teeth
+- You can replace one or more of your teeth

-• They look like your natural teeth
+- They look like your natural teeth

 Who can get dental implants?